Logiqx/gps-details/docs/devices/coros/activities/2024-05-27-walking/README.md

 Flatwater / Bike / Windsurfing:

-- Position-derived speed and Doppler-derived speed are very similar
+- Position-derived speed and Doppler-derived speed are very similar.
-- Some fluctuations, but clearly smoothed.
+- Some fluctuations, but both are clearly smoothed.
 - Intriguing that the smoothing of speed and position produces similar results.